-These mushrooms have been part of healthy eaters’ plates for decades, but searches for shiitake mushrooms on Pinterest are up a whopping 1,654 percent from last year, according to a recent Pinterest report.
-Considering the fungus’s health benefits include boosting immunity thanks to its high concentration of antioxidants, it’s no wonder the ‘shroom is so popular right now.
-If you’re intrigued by shiitake mushrooms but aren’t sure what to do with them, the seven recipes included here are a good starter pack.
+These mushrooms have been part of healthy eaters' plates for decades, but searches for shiitake mushrooms on Pinterest went up a whopping 1,654 percent in 2020 from 2019, according to a Pinterest report.
+Considering the fungus's health benefits include boosting immunity thanks to its high concentration of antioxidants, it's no wonder the 'shroom is so popular right now.
+If you're intrigued by shiitake mushrooms but aren't sure what to do with them, the seven recipes included here are a good starter pack.

 Scroll down for 7 ways to cook with shiitake mushrooms.

 If you've never cooked shiitake mushrooms before, this is a good recipe to start with.
 The mushrooms are sliced then stir-fried with green beans, onions, oyster sauce, garlic, and ginger (another major immunity booster) to make a super flavorful dish perfect served over brown rice or on a bed of greens.
 Bonus: You'll only dirty one dish in the process.

 Get the recipe: green bean and shiitake mushroom stir fry

 Another easy way to cook your 'shooms: Sauté them with a little butter, salt, and pepper.
 In a mere 10 minutes you'll have a side dish on the table that complements virtually any meal.
 Use a cast-iron skillet if you have one; it helps the mushrooms brown easier.

 It may sound surprising, but the chewy texture of shiitake mushrooms means that, when cooked and seasoned in the right way, they can make a good substitute for meat.
 This recipe uses them as a stand-in for sesame chicken.
 Pair it with a serving of rice and you have yourself a complete meal.